gijookim/snu_cee_dissertation/README.md

 (3) The title page is not automatically built from the "phd_sample.tex" file.
 Utilize the "snu_cee_dissertation_title_190x260.docx" file to build the title page.\
 (4) You will have to modify the specifics of your documents, including page size, chapter & subchapter title style, etc. in the "snuthesis_utf8_eng.cls" file.
 Please feel free to modify them accordingly.\
 **_(5) Updated- Nov 04, 2022: In case you are using Overleaf, make sure that you are compling with the appropriate compiler & using the right Live version.
-This project should work with the 2020 (Legacy) TeX Live version which you can select from the Menu._**
+This project should work with the "2020 (Legacy) TeX Live version" which you can select from the Menu in Overleaf._**

 The compiled document after adding the title page will ideally look like "snucee_sample_template (with title).pdf."